Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Non-determinism, mixed states, and classical data flow

-respectively, where for clarity we choose to colour the classical wires in the colour of the observable structure which encodes that classical data, that is, for which the classical data are classical points.
-We claim that the following constitutes the quantum teleportation protocol, including the classical correction:

-The green and the red wire represent the two qubits Alice has to send to Bob to inform him of the measurement outcome.
-The Bell state, Bob's Pauli corrections and Alice's Bell basis measurement can be rewritten respectively as:
+\begin{example} We claim that the following constitutes the quantum teleportation protocol, including the classical correction: \bc \inlinegraphic{18.0em}{Teleportation}. \ec The green and the red wire represent the two qubits Alice has to send to Bob to inform him of the measurement outcome.
+The Bell state, Bob's Pauli corrections and Alice's Bell basis measurement can be rewritten respectively as: \bc \inlinegraphic{4.4em}{TeleportationOpp}. \ec hence, they are of the forms shown above.